 - Improved blood flow: Sauna sessions cause blood vessels to dilate, leading to improved circulation.
 This increased blood flow can enhance the delivery of oxygen, nutrients, and anti-inflammatory compounds to the body’s tissues, potentially aiding in the reduction of inflammation.

 - Activation of the parasympathetic nervous system: Sauna use promotes relaxation and activates the parasympathetic nervous system, often referred to as the “rest and digest” system.
 This activation may help counteract the effects of chronic stress, which can contribute to inflammation.
 By reducing stress levels, saunas may indirectly impact inflammation levels in the body.

 - Release of endorphins: Sauna sessions can trigger the release of endorphins, which are natural pain-relieving and mood-boosting chemicals in the brain.
 Endorphins have been linked to anti-inflammatory effects and may contribute to overall well-being.

 Scientific Research on Sauna Use and Inflammation

-Several studies have explored the effects of sauna use on inflammation, with promising results:
+Several studies have explored the benefits of sauna use on inflammation, with promising results:

 Considerations and Precautions